AvatarAkila WelihindaMy technical blog. Let's learn together

 Now that you have seen and understand all the relevant code, here is a summary of the 2 changes I merged into glibc.

-- Update the comment to include the correct last term $d_a-\frac{a^2d_a}{2}$
+1. Update the comment to include the correct last term daa2da2d_a-\frac{a^2d_a}{2}

-).
-Also update the formula in the macro’s documentation to reflect this.
+2. Make it clear that the TAYLOR_SIN macro actually expects x as the second parameter by renaming ax (and similarly dadx).
+Also update the formula in the macro's documentation to reflect this.

 I admit these contributions were pointless because neither of them actually introduce a behavior change in the library.
 But hopefully you learned something by reading this post and find the glibc source code a little more approachable.